-In order to determine Weekday AM and Weekday PM Peak Conditions, traffic count data was obtained from the City of Yonkers.
+In order to determine the Weekday Peak AM Highway Hour and Weekday Peak PM Highway Hour, traffic count data was obtained from the City of Yonkers.
 This traffic count data was supplemented with Weekday and Saturday manual and machine counts conducted by representatives of John Collins Engineers, P.C.
-Based on a review of this traffic count data and based on discussions with the City, it was determined that 80% of the Weekday Peak PM Hour was representative of Saturday Peak Conditions.
-Based on this data, the following peak hours were generally identified as follows:
+Based on a review of this traffic count data and based on discussions with the City, it was determined that 80% of the Weekday Peak PM Highway Hour was representative of the Saturday Peak Hour.
+Based this data, the peak hours are as follows:

-0 Weekday Peak AM Highway Hour 7:30 AM - 8:30 AM 0 Weekday Peak PM Highway Hour 4:30 PM - 5:30 PM 0 Saturday Peak Hour 1:00 PM - 2:00 PM
+- Weekday Peak AM Highway Hour 7:30 AM 8:30 AM

+Weekday Peak PM Highway Hour 4:30 PM 5:30 PM

+- Saturday Peak Hour 1:00 PM 2:00 PM

-Appendix "A" of this Study contains the Year 2006 Existing Traffic Volumes by individual turning movement.
-For comparison, the 2006 Existing Total Intersection Volume passing through each of the study area intersections are summarized on Figures No. 2A through 2F for the Weekday Peak AM Highway Hour, are summarized on Figures No. 3A through 3F for the Weekday Peak PM Highway Hour and are shown on Figures No. 4A through 4F for the Saturday Peak Hour.
-These Figures follow Section L of this Study.
+Appendix 2.A of this DEIS contains the Year 2006 Existing Traffic Volumes by individual turning movement.
+For comparison, the 2006 Existing Total Intersection Volume passing through each of the study area intersections is summarized on Exhibits III.E-9 through III.E-14 for the Weekday Peak AM Highway Hour, Exhibits III.E-15 through III.E-20 for the Weekday Peak PM Highway Hour, and Exhibits III.E-21 through III.E-26 for the Saturday Peak Hour.

-A copy of the traffic count data (manual/machine) is contained in Appendix G of this study.
+A copy of the traffic count data (manual/machine) is contained in Appendix 2.G of this DEIS.